Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem

 {\bf Two-way Balanced Partition problem}: Given a multiset $S$ that contains non-negative integers such that both $|S|$ and $\sum_{e \in S} e$ are even, can $S$ be partitioned into two subsets $S_1$ and $S_2$ such that

-Note that the Partition problem is a well-known NP-hard problem~\citep{hayes2002computing}, for which there is a dynamic programming algorithm with runtime $O(|S| \cdot Sum)$, where $Sum$ is the sum of the elements in $S$.
+Note that the Partition problem is a well-known NP-hard problem~\citep{hayes2002computing}, for which there is a dynamic programming algorithm with runtime $O(|S| \cdot Sum)$, where $Sum = \sum_{e \in S} e$.
 The NP-hardness of the Partition problem is due to that $Sum$ cannot be upper bounded by a polynomial of the input size $|S| \cdot \log Max$, where $Max$ is the largest element in $S$.
 The Two-way Balanced Partition problem can be proved to be NP-hard by reducing the Partition problem to it.
 By extending the dynamic programming algorithm for the Partition problem (more specifically, designing a dynamic programming table with $|S| \cdot \frac{Sum}{2} \cdot \lceil \frac{|S|}{2} \rceil$), it is not hard to give an algorithm for the Two-way Balanced Partition problem with runtime $O(|S|^2 \cdot Sum)$.